Laptop Repair tips for; Patriot/EI system/DSG320/PCWorld

 Thin

-horizontal wires at deadly dangerous 20kV 1 inch above the foil cause an ion draft that lifts the device.
+horizontal wires at deadly dangerous 20kV 1 inch above the foil cause an ion draft that lifts the

-computer monitor.
-Danger of death – do
+old computer monitor.
+Danger of death –

 Flyer1 400kb free download.